technerdlove/database-programming/README.md

 * Create a plan for developing, testing and deploying database application solutions
 * Develop performance baselines and bench marking strategies
 * Develop application solutions to support business needs
-* Research and Utilize relevant resources
+* Research and utilize relevant resources
 * Test applications for business requirements, security and performance